-For example, in August 2019, the Government of India introduced the Code on Wages, 2019, which replaced four central labor laws, relating to wage and bonus payments, including the Minimum Wages Act, 1948, the Payment of Wages Act, 1936, the Payment of Bonus Act, 1965, and the Equal Remuneration Act, 1976, and introduced a national minimum wage for all employees to be determined by the appropriate government.
-The Indian Supreme Court recently clarified that certain allowances paid by an employer to an employee should be included in the definition of "basic wage" for the purposes of employee provident fund contributions.
-As a result, our wage costs in India may increase.
+For example, the Code on Wages 2019, Industrial Relations Code 2020, Social Security Code 2020 and Occupational Safety, Health & Working Condition Code 2020 received assent from the President of India on September 28, 2020.
+However, the Rules for these Acts have not yet been published and the effective date from which these changes are applicable is yet to be notified.
+Accordingly, the financial impact due to these changes cannot be ascertained, however, our wage costs in India may increase.
 See "Part III - Risk Factors - Risks Related to Our Business - Wage increases may prevent us from sustaining our competitive advantage and may reduce our profit margin."
 We seek to mitigate these cost increases through improvements in employee productivity, employee retention and asset utilization.